We have a long track record of helping leadership and innovation teams understand and navigate the future

 Economics for humans

 As the world economic crisis hits, the discourse surrounding meaningful consumption and purpose widens.
-Kjaer responds by designing a trend toolkit to help international organisations navigate the future.
-At The Economist Big Rethink conference, Kjaer launches the 4P bottom-line – People, Planet, Purpose and Profit.
+Kjaer responds by designing a trend toolkit to help organisations navigate the future.
+At The Economist Big Rethink conference, Kjaer launches the 4P bottom line of People, Planet, Purpose and Profit.

 Never Stop Learning